Jonathan's story

 For Jonathan – this was both a relief and like a breath of fresh air.
 He immediately had more energy, and his abdominal pains went away.

-Raising awareness of EPI/ PEI
+Raising awareness of PEI

 Jonathan wanted to share his story to help raise awareness of this often-unknown diabetes complication.
 Now a father of three, he strongly believes in advocating for yourself.
 “If you are aware of something that it’s not right, don’t ignore it – keep pushing to find the research and evidence to back up what you are feeling.”